Anglo-French War (1778–1783): East Indies, 1782–1783

 Suffren, an aggressive fighter and seeker of decisive action, foiled a British attempt to take the Cape in early 1781, attacking a Royal Navy squadron at Porto Praya in the Cape Verde Islands which are in the Atlantic about 450 miles west of Africa.
 He arrived in southern India a year later.
 On land, the French supported Hyder Ali in his war against the British East India Company.
 At sea, Suffren fought five intense and hard contested battles against the British East Indies Fleet during 1782 and 1783.
-Vice Admiral Edward Hughes was aware that the French purpose was objectived at dislocating the British economic exploitation and military domination, and that the preservation of his squadron was crucial for the survival of the British presence in India.
+Vice Admiral Edward Hughes was aware that the French objective was to dislocate British economic exploitation and military domination, and that the preservation of his squadron was crucial for the survival of the British presence in India.
 The two equally capable and determined fleets broke off their mutual challenge only when news arrived that peace treaties had been signed by Britain, France and Spain in early 1783.
 When news of the peace had filtered through the tactical situation in India had also ended in stalemate.

 Peace negotiations

-Serious negotiations began between Britain, France and Spain (for which Britain's chief negotiator was Alleyne Fitzherbert, and Spain's Count of Aranda).
+Serious negotiations began between Britain, France and Spain (for which Britain's chief negotiator was Alleyne Fitzherbert, and Spain's 10th Count of Aranda).
 From time to time, news would arrive from India of continuing stalemate, both in the land wars (which involved the French only as supporters to local rulers) and in naval battles; the British still appeared to hold all the French territory there that they had captured in 1778–79, while the French held no British territory.
 In the West Indies, on the other hand, the French still held all the territory they had captured, while the British held only one French island, St. Lucia.
 Nevertheless, after the Battle of the Saintes the strategic initiative was passed to the British whose dominance at sea was reasserted and signaled a collapse in the Franco-American alliance.
 As a result, talks between America and Britain through Shelburne and Franklin began with the British agreeing to recognise the new 'United States'.

 France, under its treaty of alliance with Spain, could not make peace without Spain's agreement; not without a guarantee that Gibraltar would be handed over to Spain.
 Both wanted to speed up their major assault on Gibraltar with the hope of its capture, in order to gain a major diplomatic hand.
 Gibraltar thus became a main factor in the peace talks.
 French troops had reinforced the Spanish along with the ships of the French navy.
 The French commander the Duc de Crillon was now in charge of Franco-Spanish operations.